 The nature of Georgia is a variety of landscapes, flora, and fauna.
-Mountains occupy two-thirds of Georgia’s land area and almost one-third of the area of the country is occupied with forests.
+Mountains occupy two-thirds of Georgia’s land area and almost one-third of the area of the country is occupied by forests.

-As you might know, Georgia is a country situated in the Caucasus region, Caucasus Mountains and the Black Sea coats.
+As you might know, Georgia is a country situated in the Caucasus region, the Caucasus Mountains, and the Black Sea coast.